 - Official transcripts from all colleges and universities attended, including graduate workTo expedite the processing of your application, please send all transcripts directly to our office.
 Print and complete the Transcript Cover Page for each college/university you have attended.
 Complete the entire form, sign it, and ask the registrar of each institution to attach it to your official transcript.**USC accepts some forms of e-transcripts.
 Please note that we accept only e-transcripts provided that they are submitted via the following methods:

 - Texas Server (Grad)

 - University to University

-- An official copy of scores from a nationally-administered standardized graduate entry exam.
-There is no preference among either exam listed below.
+- Official copy of scores from a nationally-administered standardized graduate entry exam.
+There is no preference among any exam listed below.
 Scores must be no older than five years.

 - Graduate Management Admission Test